somnonetz/snet-asclepios-docker-compose/README.md

-# Dockerized XNAT for PSG
+# Dockerized XNAT for Polysomnography

 Use this repository to quickly deploy an [XNAT](https://xnat.org/) instance for storing polysomnographies on [docker](https://www.docker.com/).
 Pre-configured for use with [copla-editor](https://github.com/somnonetz/copla-editor) and [snet-plugin](https://github.com/somnonetz/snet-plugin)

 ## Introduction